-Code Digital Student Experience Code Teacher Resources

-U34 Time - AM and PM
+Code Digital Student Experience Code Teacher Resources U34 Measurement - Tell Time to the Nearest Five Minutes U34 Time to the Nearest Five Minutes U34 Time - A.M. and P.M.
 U34 Time to the Quarter Hour

 Solve word problems involving dollar bills, quarters, dimes, nickels and pennies using \$ and ¢ appropriately.
 For example: If you have 2 dimes and 3 pennies, how many cents do you have?